Rio de Janeiro

 VLT Carioca

-Opened 2016, VLT Carioca consists of three modern tramway services that serve the city of Rio de Janeiro.
+Opened 2016, VLT Carioca consists of four modern tramway services that serve the city of Rio de Janeiro.

 Line 1 (Linha 1)